lchipham/MinhHa_Web/content/project/project 9/index.md

   name: Website
   url: https://vn.usembassy.gov/hanoi/

 summary: The U.S. Department of State offers many programs which are augmented by local opportunities in countries around that world, allowing non-U.S. citizens to explore U.S. culture.
+Through collaborative efforts with the Federal Women Program, I successfully raised $4,000 to provide essential resources such as food and school supplies for over 2,000 underprivileged children in Lao Cai and Hoa Binh Provinces.
+This experience allowed me to contribute meaningfully to the well-being of disadvantaged communities and reinforced my commitment to making a positive impact through volunteerism.

 tags:
 - Community